Healthcare / Life Sciences

 When you are building your robotic mechanism, focus on reliability and performance by optimizing the mechanics using resonance analysis, minimizing injected vibration by tuning the profiles, and selectively useful feedforward to make the job of the PID loop as easy as possible.

-That’s all for this month's deep dive.
 I hope you enjoyed this primer on motion control as applied to automated liquid handling systems.